ZackDev/zackdev.github.io/_posts/2021-05-07-the-latest-mars-weather-with-images.md

 ---
-title: The Latest Mars Weather With Images
+title: The Latest Mars Images
 layout: default
 tags: [mars, weather, NASA]
 published: true
 archived: true
 ---

-# Ever wanted to know how the weather is like on `Mars` ?
+# Ever wanted to know how it looks like on `Mars` ?

+<div id="perseverance-image"></div>

+A random image from the latest images shot by the rover `Perseverance` is presented above.
+It is retrieved through the [Mars Rover Photos API][1].

 <s>The weather data is obtained through [InSight: Mars Weather Service API][1] which provides data collected by the `InSight Lander` on the surface or Mars.</s>

 <div id="weather-table-wrap"></div>

-<div id="perseverance-image"></div>

-As addition, a random image from the latest images shot by the rover `Perseverance` is presented above.
-It is retrieved through the [Mars Rover Photos API][1].

 [1]: <https://api.nasa.gov/> "NASA Open APIs"